Why we are here

-Lawrence Gosling has more than 20 years’ experience in senior editorial roles, having launched and grown several notable titles within the investment sphere.
+Lawrence Gosling has more than 20 years of experience in senior editorial roles, having launched and grown several notable titles within the investment sphere.
 Most recently, Lawrence was the Group Editorial Director of Incisive Media and the Editorial Director of the Financial Services Division.
-He was the editor of Investment Week when it was launched in January 1995 and went on to launch a range of magazines, websites and conference and awards programmes for the business.
+He was the editor of Investment Week when it was launched in January 1995 and launched a range of magazines, websites and conference and awards programmes for the business.

 In 1994, he joined Reuters and, prior to that, spent five years with Financial Times magazines, notably on Financial Adviser.
 Lawrence was also the launch editor of IFAonline, Mortgage Solutions, Cover and Bloomberg Money magazines.
 Lawrence started his journalistic career at the Fleet Street News Agency, which provided a range of stories for the UK’s national newspapers.

 Cheryl Cole is the Editor of DiversityQ and has worked for GSK, The Birmingham Post, Investment Week and Bloomberg.